 The lines separating print, radio, TV or film can still largely define the core competencies of publishers and producers.
 They have historical roots in these separate forms, each with its own set of business models, distribution systems, practices and professional fields.

 Platform convergence can be as much of a cultural and organizational challenge, as a technical one.
-It can require media organizations to retrain or replace staff are unable to manage multiplatform production.
-Adam Berrey, Senior Vice President at Brightcove, a leading online video platform said that one of the mistakes he sees companies make is “underestimating what it means to be in more than one platform and how each platform is actually distinct, even if you’re carrying a brand across them, and even if you’re leveraging content assets in both places.”
+It can require media organizations to retrain or replace staff that are unable to manage multiplatform production.
+Adam Berrey, Senior Vice President at Brightcove, a leading online video platform said that one of the mistakes he sees companies make is, “underestimating what it means to be in more than one platform and how each platform is actually distinct, even if you’re carrying a brand across them, and even if you’re leveraging content assets in both places.”
 For example, selling to advertisers when a publisher goes multi-platform is more complex.
 “It’s not like, ‘here is my rate card for my website and here is my rate card for print.’
 And, even worse, the print staff is selling separately from the web staff, or the print staff is trying to sell the web when they don’t really understand the web.”

 “To be a multi-platform media company,” Berrey explained, “means you have a great sales organization on the advertising side that knows how to build products, that knows how to construct sponsorships, that can work with editorial in really, really smart ways, and that can speak to advertisers on these different levels.”
 This level of multiplatform integration depends on what Battelle calls “Conversational Marketing,” which in a blog post he said meant more than simply putting Twitter search results on your website.
 “It means taking your core assets—the data that drives value and knowledge inside your enterprise—and offering it as fuel for the collective intelligence of all your partners—your channel, your vendors, and, ultimately, your customers.”